aryanesmaili/URLShortenerApp/README.md

 # Modern Link Shortener

 This project is a scalable and feature-rich **Link Shortener** built with modern technologies in .NET 8.
-It employs Clean Architecture principles to ensure maintainability, testability, and scalability.
+It employs Layered Architecture to ensure maintainability, testability, and scalability.
 The application consists of an **ASP.NET Core Web API** as the backend and a **Blazor WebAssembly** front-end.
 It leverages a wide range of technologies and design patterns to offer a secure, efficient, and user-friendly experience.

 ## 🚀 Key Features